Matthew Muller: 'Gone Girl' kidnapping

 On March 23, 2015, around 3:00am, Muller broke into Aaron Quinn's house with a water pistol disguised as a firearm.
 Quinn was living with his girlfriend Denise Huskins; Muller drugged them both and demanded Huskins bind Quinn with zip ties.
 During the encounter, Muller whispered as if speaking to others, and appeared to be speaking aloud to one or more accomplices.
 He demanded two ransom payments of $8,500 (Note: Reports varied between the ransom amount being $8,500, $15,000, and $17,000.
 Muller said he chose $8,500 to avoid banks flagging the transaction.
 Court documents stated the demand was for two separate payments.) each that was never paid.

 Muller had developed a delusion that he was part of an elite three-person gang that began as an auto-theft ring likened to an "Ocean's Eleven gentleman criminals who only took stuff that was insured from people who could afford it."
 Muller later said he acted alone, referring to the professional gang as part of his psychosis.
 Authorities also determined that Muller acted alone.
 Huskins wrote in her memoir, Victim F, (Note: Huskins is referred to as "Victim F" in court documents.) that she and Quinn still believed Muller had accomplices at the time of the kidnapping, and were being lied to by the authorities.

 Muller informed Quinn and Huskins over the course of the event that Muller's ex-girlfriend Andrea Roberts had actually been his intended kidnapping target.
 Muller played a recording that indicated the break-in was being completed by professionals to collect debts.
 The message threatened the victims with electric shock and demanded Quinn's financial information and passwords.
 Muller stole Quinn's car, his laptop computer, and led him to believe that he was being monitored by video camera.
 Thus, Quinn hesitated contacting authorities.
 Muller put Huskins in the trunk of Quinn's car, moved her to the stolen Mustang, and held her captive at the cabin in South Lake Tahoe.
 He raped Huskins twice.

 Quinn eventually called his brother, an FBI agent, who told Quinn to call 911.
 He reported the kidnapping at around 2:00pm on March 23, 2015.
 The Vallejo police did not believe that the invasion happened, or that Huskins had been abducted, instead interrogating Quinn as a murder suspect.

 While holding Huskins hostage, Muller sent several anonymous emails to the San Francisco Chronicle.
-The emails demanded ramsom for Huskins and claimed the kidnapping was a training mission for higher net worth targets.
+The emails demanded ransom for Huskins and claimed the kidnapping was a training mission for higher net worth targets.
 He recorded a "proof of life" of Huskins and said she would be returned "in good health."
 The Vallejo police refused to confirm that the voice was Huskins.